mikewest/privacy-budget/faq.md

 ### Is the privacy budget feasible?

 This proposal is at an early stage and exact privacy budget limits are to be determined.
-But we think that a privacy budget is feasible: it takes about **32 bits of entropy** to uniquely identify people on the web, but mobile web users (which make up most of web users) can only expose at most about **13 bits** of entropy.
+But there are reasons to think that a privacy budget is feasible: it takes about **32 bits of entropy** to uniquely identify people on the web, but mobile web users (which make up most of web users) can only expose at most about **13 bits** of entropy.